VirtualAeroLab/VirtualAeroLab.github.io/_posts/2018-5-7-my-cfd-setup.md

 <p>The following tools address all the CFD steps:</p>
 {: style="text-align: justify;"}

-1. For geometry FreeCAD and NaroCAD will be used.
+<p>1.
+For geometry FreeCAD and NaroCAD will be used.
 There is currently no preference, but both will be examined until one is selected as the primary geometry tool.
-{: style="text-align: justify;"}

 2. Gmesh will be used for the meshing step and some basic preprocessing.
 Have not investigated entirely so not what it offers.
-{: style="text-align: justify;"}

 3. Preprocessing in terms of problem definition and solving will be handled by SU2.
-{: style="text-align: justify;"}

-4. ParaView will be used for post-processing and external tools like Python for data-processing.
+4. ParaView will be used for post-processing and external tools like Python for data-processing.</p>
 {: style="text-align: justify;"}